NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

       -I /dev/stdin -O $DIR/${SAMPLE}_markdup_sorted.bam \
       -SORT_ORDER coordinate 2>> ${logs}/markdup-${SAMPLE}.log
 ```

+The picard tools package contains multiple commands, and the command lines look like this:
+<code>java [java opts] -jar $PICARDJARPATH/picard.jar COMMAND [options] </code>

 We use a pipe to connect two picard commands <code>MarkDuplicates</code> and <code>SortSam</code>.
 Similar to the bwa example, in the second picard command, we use <code>-I /dev/stdin</code> to specify reading from standard input.